 and furthermore, ...

-- You need to bring your very own copy of the lab textbook to the second lab meeting, the week of September 14-18, and to all subsequent meetings.
+- You need to bring your very own copy of the lab textbook to every lab meeting.
 You will write your responses to the lab exercises on the pages of that lab book, put your name on them, tear them out and submit them for credit at the end of the lab.
 No photocopies of the lab book will be accepted for credit.